GSA/search-gov-website/_posts/2016-12-07-serp-redesign-tips.md

 Use the footer to add navigation and required links.

 * [The Department of Justice](https://search.justice.gov/search?affiliate=justice&query=law) is using this option.
-* It's also possible to add an email address to the footer or header by using mailto:info@agency.gov within the URL as [USPTO.gov](https://search.uspto.gov/search?affiliate=web-sdmg-uspto.gov&query=patents) has done for its option to email the USPTO Webmaster.
+* It's also possible to add an email address to the footer or header by using mailto:info@example.gov within the URL as [USPTO.gov](https://search.uspto.gov/search?affiliate=web-sdmg-uspto.gov&query=patents) has done for its option to email the USPTO Webmaster.